ruotianluo/Faster-RCNN-Densecap-torch/README.md

 ## Before all

-This is the code for replicate Faster-RCNN in torch.
-Since Densecap provides many modules in common, so I just modify the code on this.
+This is an attempt to replicate Faster-RCNN in torch.
+Since Densecap provides many modules in common, so I just modified the code on this.

-The most up-to-date branch is anchor_target.
+[The current result](#current-result-on-pascal-voc) is not good enough (actually much worse than result in Faster-RCNN paper).
+Feel free to contribute.

+(I didn't expect this to be seen suddenly by many people.
+Please blame me if I have many bugs.)

-### Difference between Faster-RCNN and my implementation
+### Difference between Faster-RCNN and this implementation

 The following differences are what as far as I know, there could be more.

 - I don't include the exact ground truth bounding box as positive candidates of the Fast-RCNN.
 (I only use the output of the RPN which are regarded as ground truth.)
 - The ROIPooling layer can be backpropagated through the boungding box coordinates.
+(Same as in DenseCap)

 ## Current result on Pascal VOC
 I trained using VOCtrain2012+VOCtrainval2007 as training data, and use VOC test 2007 as validation data.
-The current Mean average precision on validation data is ~0.6.
+The current Mean average precision on validation data is ~0.6 (0.73 in Faster-RCNN).

 The main problem is my RPN doens't work well, the recall of 300 region proposals is only around 0.4.